vic-lee/os-notes/Scheduling.md

 6. low response time
 7. degrade gracefully under load

-Note: low turnaround time:  every job coming in [submission] spend as little time in the system as possible [termination]
+Note: *low turnaround time*:  every job coming in [submission] spend as little time in the system as possible [termination]

 ### Scheduling in batch systems